Skip to Content

 the vet examines the tabby cat

-• First and most important, take your kitty to the vet for a detailed examination.
+• First and foremost, take your kitty to the vet for a detailed examination

 the veterinarian sterilizes the cat